Jailbird

 ## Systemic Biases and Inequalities

-Plus, racial and ethnic minorities often get a rougher deal in the justice system.
-Studies show they're more likely to be stopped, searched, and arrested than white people, even when behaving similarly.
-This bias keeps them stuck in a cycle of disadvantage, where being labeled a "criminal" means not just facing punishment but also being stigmatized and pushed to the edges of society.
+Racial and ethnic minorities also get a rougher deal in the justice system.
+Research shows they’re more likely to be stopped, searched, and arrested compared to white people, even when the situations are similar.
+This bias keeps a cycle going where being labeled a "criminal" leads to punishment, stigma, and being pushed to the edges of society.

 ## The Impact Beyond the Courtroom